 If you’re looking for a highly versatile weight bench that can withstand even your heaviest PRs, go for the Force USA Pro Series FID Bench.
 As its name implies, it’s a flat, incline, and decline weight bench that can also be used for military presses and abdominal crunches.
 It earns a 5 out of 5 on adjustability because the back pad goes from -10 to 75 degrees, and the seat has six adjustment points (most benches only have three).

-GGR Senior Director of Content and weightlifting coach Kate Meier has this bench in her home gym and appreciates the simple adjustment mechanism.
+GGR editorial team member and weightlifting coach Kate Meier has this bench in her home gym and appreciates the simple adjustment mechanism.
 “It’s similar to a chaise lounge.
 All you have to do is lift and lock it into place.
 Plus, the laser-cut numbers at each adjustment are awesome, especially for beginners, because you can jot down the angle you use and easily remember where you need to set it to for your next workout,” she says.

-A person lifting weights on the Force USA Pro Series FID Bench
+A woman lifting weights on the Force USA Pro Series FID Bench while it's set at an incline

 While decline presses are a hotly debated and controversial topic among weightlifters and bodybuilders, some people like doing them for lower-chest workouts.
 Even if you only do decline movements once in a blue moon, this is still a worthwhile bench for many home gym owners.